 Retire dogs, cats and other animals from gov't labs!

-The Animal Freedom from Testing, Experiments and Research (AFTER) Act (HR 2897) — also known as Violet's Law — is a bipartisan bill introduced by Reps.
-Brendan Boyle (D-PA) and Jackie Walorski (R-IN) that requires federal agencies to enact policies allowing for the retirement of dogs, cats and regulated animals no longer needed in taxpayer-funded experimentation.
+The Animal Freedom from Testing, Experiments and Research (AFTER) Act (HR 2897/S 2322) — also known as Violet's Law — is a bipartisan bill that requires federal agencies to enact policies allowing for the retirement of dogs, cats, primates and other regulated animals no longer needed in taxpayer-funded experimentation.

 White Coat Waste Project (WCW) has led successful efforts to expose and defund wasteful government experiments and retire the survivors, including monkeys from the FDA’s nicotine addiction lab and cats from the USDA’s kitten slaughterhouse.
 WCW has also rallied more than 1 million taxpayer advocates to demand that these and other agencies enact formal policies allowing animals locked in federal labs to be returned to the taxpayers that paid for them.

 We need YOU to tell Congress that you support the AFTER Act and the retirement of animals from federal laboratories!